HJBerwick/HJBerwick.github.io/_posts/2024-05-30-image-search-engine.md

 In the code below, we will:

 * Instantiate the Nearest Neighbours logic and specify our metric as Cosine Similarity
-* Apply this to our *feature_vector_store* object (that contains a 512 length feature vector for each of our 300 base-set images)
+* Apply this to our *feature_vector_store* object (that contains a 512-length feature vector for each of our 300 base-set images)
-* Pass in our *search_feature_vector* object into the fitted Nearest Neighbors object.
+* Pass in our *search_feature_vector* object into the fitted NearestNeighbors object.
 This will find the eight nearest base feature vectors, and for each it will return (a) the cosine distance, and (b) the index of that feature vector from our *feature_vector_store* object.
 * Convert the outputs from arrays to lists (for ease when plotting the results)
 * Create a list of filenames for the eight most similar base-set images